-- а.
-CO Smart Hero and 廣州遠朋天成電子科技有限公司 are wholly-foreign-owned enterprises established in the PRC while GZ Zheng Da is a Sino-foreign co-operative joint venture established in the PRC. - b.
-The non-voting deferred shares carry no rights to dividends, to receive notice of or to attend or vote at any general meeting of the company, or to participate in any distribution on winding-up. - The Group entered into a conditional sale and purchase agreement on 9 October 2007 (as amended с. on 26 October 2007) (the "Acquisition Agreement") with two private companies to acquire the entire equity interest in the Zheng Da Group (the "Acquisition").
+- a.
+CQ Smart Hero and 廣州遠朋天成電子科技有限公司 are wholly-foreign-owned enterprises established in the PRC while GZ Zheng Da is a Sino-Foreign Co-operative joint venture established in the PRC. - b.
+The non-voting deferred shares carry no rights to dividends, to receive notice of or to attend or vote at any general meeting of the company, or to participate in any distribution on winding-up. - The Group entered into a conditional sale and purchase agreement on 9 October 2007 (as amended on 26 October 2007) (the "Acquisition Agreement") with two private companies to acquire the entire equity interest in HK Zheng Da (the "Acquisition").
+The principal asset held by HK Zheng Da is, via GZ Zheng Da, the entire interest in a property interest situated in Guangzhou, the PRC.
 The acquisition of the entire equity interest in the Zheng Da Group was to be completed in four tranches.
 The first tranche was completed on 17 December 2007 and, as a result, the Group acquired a 25% equity interest in HK Zheng Da.
-According to the Acquisition Agreement and related supplementary agreements executed thereafter (the latest of which was executed in June 2019), the Group had the currently exercisable right to acquire the remaining 75% equity interest in HK Zheng Da anytime on or before 30 June 2020 as further discussed below.
+According to the Acquisition Agreement and related supplementary agreements executed thereafter (the latest of which was executed in June 2020), the Group had the currently exercisable right to acquire the remaining 75% equity interest in HK Zheng Da anytime on or before 30 June 2021 as further discussed below.
 In addition, the private company which holds the remaining 75% equity interest in the Zheng Da Group, which is controlled by a director and certain substantial shareholders of the Company, has given an undertaking to the Company that its board will abide to all voting instructions proposed by the Group for all resolutions and decisions initiated and made at meetings of both shareholders and board of directors of HK Zheng Da.
 Accordingly, the Group has (i) power over HK Zheng Da; (ii) exposure or rights to variable returns from its involvement with HK Zheng Da; and (iii) ability to use its power over HK Zheng Da to affect the amount of its returns.
 On this basis, the directors of the Company considered it is appropriate to account for both HK Zheng Da and GZ Zheng Da as subsidiaries of the Group with effect from 17 December 2007, the date of completion of acquisition of 25% equity interest in the Zheng Da Group.

 In accordance with the Acquisition Agreement, the second, third and fourth tranches (the "Remaining Tranches") had to be completed on or before 31 May 2008, 31 October 2008 and 31 March 2009, respectively.
 Should the Remaining Tranches not be completed according to the dates specified above, a deferred interest would be incurred which was calculated based on a rate of 4% per annum on the relevant consideration based on the period from the relevant completion date of each tranche as mentioned above and ending on and excluding the day when the relevant consideration was settled by the Company or 31 March 2009, whichever the earlier.
-At the end of the reporting period and up to the date of the annual report, the completion of the Remaining Tranches remained outstanding and the accrued aggregated deferred interest in aggregate of HK\$25,837,000 (note 20) remained unsettled.
+At the end of the reporting period and up to the date of this report, the completion of the Remaining Tranches remained outstanding and the accrued aggregated deferred interest in aggregate of HK\$25,837,000 (note 20) remained unsettled.

-During the current reporting period, the Company entered into an extension agreement on 18 June 2019 to extend the completion of the Remaining Tranches from 30 June 2019 to 30 June 2020.
+During the current reporting period, the Company entered into an extension agreement on 29 June 2020 to extend the completion of the Remaining Tranches from 30 June 2020 to 30 June 2021.
 No deferred interest was required for this period of extension.